 - Material made of abrasive materials

-- When finely ground, increases the wear and tear on printer nozzle
+- When finely ground, increases the wear and tear on the printer nozzle

 - Printer nozzle should be made or coated with a harder material